 It’s all about color when it comes to bathing suits.
-Whether you have one-piece bathing suit covered in pink polka dots or a classic black swimsuit, you don’t want these amazing shades to fade!
+Whether you have a one-piece bathing suit covered in pink polka dots or a classic black swimsuit, you don’t want these amazing shades to fade!
 After all, they can make you stand out from the crowd and feel beautiful whether you’re doing water aerobics or relaxing by the pool.
-Fortunately, there are ways to keep your swimsuit looking great over the long-run.
+Fortunately, there are ways to keep your swimsuit looking great over the long run.
+Here are our top swimsuit care tips for keeping your swimwear in the best shape possible.

 When it comes to knowing how to keep a swimsuit from fading, the first thing you’ll want to prioritize is getting your swimming suit in the right material.
 A swimsuit made from poor-quality material might look amazing when you first see it at the store, but it won’t stay in good shape for long.
 If you want your suit to remain bright and beautiful, get one made from fabric that resists the top swimsuit destroyers: chlorine, salt, sunscreen, and UV rays.

 Just one of these things can fade a suit, so imagine how bad it can be if yours is being exposed to several of them on a regular basis.
 Lands’ End uses Lycra® Xtra Life in many of its swimsuits, which resists the wear and tear that can result from a day at the beach or pool.
 You’ll notice the way it retains its amazing fit and eye-popping colors for longer, leaving you free to enjoy yourself without worry.